- HDR Tutorial

 - Homer: (screaming) “Why must I fail at every attempt at masonry?”

 - Winston Churchill: ”Success is the ability to move from one failure to the next with no loss of enthusiasm.”

 A slide shade of evolution

 This was shot near the Batu Caves of Malaysia by my best friend Will Kelly.
 Now, it might look like me and this Macaque are smiling at one another.
 Well, I am smiling.
 That monkey is showing aggression (they do so by baring their teeth).
 My jugular is a warm, salty half-second away.
 But, right after this moment, I threw him a piece of fruit and made a hasty egress.

 Oh, also, I also like the to draw and I find it helps me quite a bit with the photography.
 I started teaching myself in an experiment to see if I could learn in April of 2008.
 Here is a compilation of some work I did between April and October of that year.
 I still don’t think I’m very good, but I look forward to improving.

-If you would like to see more drawings and sketches, I’ve put them all in the Drawing category there on the right.
+If you would like to see more drawings and sketches, I’ve put them all in the Drawing category.

 Besides drawing, I also like digitally paint.
 I have done a few of these… none are for sale – just experiments.
 You can read more about it and see more on the Fire in Yellowstone page.